syncfusion/blazor-docs/src/calendars/daterangepicker/customization.md

----
-title: "Customization"
-component: "DateRangePicker"
-description: "Explains how to achieve UI level customization in the date range picker component such as day cell format, preset ranges, and more."
----

 # Customization

 The DateRangePicker is available for UI customization that can be achieved by using the available properties and events in the component.